What is a Contravention Application?

 2. Was the contravention reasonable?
 Were they late due to traffic, illness etc?
 Did the phone calls fail to happen due to ill-timing; poor management etc

 If no, contravention NOT reasonable, what remedy has been asked?

 Usually, the remedy is equal to what was lost – make-up time/phone calls/clothes replaced etc.

 Your contravention application will carry more weight if there are repeated issues.
 Petty issues won’t be tolerated at all.
 The Court has many serious matters to deal with, they don’t like having their time spent on trivial matters.
 A Registrar will likely deal with contraventions.

 There is a likelihood you’ll be sent to conciliation / mediation to sort it out.

 Remember, if you each have responsibility for the day-to-day needs of the children, what the other parent does when the child is with them is up to them.
 You cannot control what happens in the other home – regardless of whether it’s below your expectation or standards of care.
 As long as it’s not neglect or abuse, it’s up to the other parent.

 But if you’re suppose to have phone calls or time, those issues that relate to actual contact with a child ARE worth pursuing in certain situations if there are repeated violations.

-There’s another song called Let It Go.?
-It’s from an albumn called Chaos and the Calm, by James Bay.?
+There’s another song called Let It Go.
+It’s from an album called Chaos and the Calm, by James Bay.
 It’s nowhere near as catchy as the Disney song of the same title, but James ‘Let it go’ has this chorus …

 “If this is all we’re living for, why are we doing it anymore?